 Adding new projects and new industries to their workload meant expanding just about every aspect of the company.

 "We get a request to come and do work, and we figure out how to do it," said owner Karl von Knobelsdorff.
 "If we need more people, we figure out how to get more people."

 The company seldom advertises except for job openings, according to von Knobelsdorff.
-He said new work comes from customers who are pleased with the work and bring them back for another project, or recommend Knobelsdorff to another company who hires them.
+He said new work comes from customers who are pleased with the work and bring them back for another project or recommend Knobelsdorff to another company that hires them.

 This expansion has moved the company from a southern Minnesota company to a company that is doing business in ten states.
 Each new state means paperwork to establish the authority to do work in that state.